Skip to contents

 One of the most powerful features of HDF5 is its ability to compress data transparently.
 When you read a compressed dataset, the HDF5 library automatically decompresses it for you.
 This can lead to significant savings in storage space and faster I/O performance by reducing the amount of data that needs to be transferred from disk.

-hdf5lib provides built-in support for gzip compression and enables the HDF5 library’s dynamic filter mechanism, allowing users to leverage a wide range of other compression algorithms.
+hdf5lib provides built-in support for gzip and szip compression natively, and additionally bundles a full suite of high-performance modern filter plugins.
+It also enables the HDF5 library’s dynamic filter mechanism, allowing users to leverage an even wider range of external compression algorithms at runtime.

-hdf5lib bundles the zlib library, which provides the deflate (commonly known as gzip) compression algorithm.
-This means that any package linking to hdf5lib can create and read gzip-compressed datasets out-of-the-box, with no extra configuration.
+hdf5lib bundles the zlib and libaec libraries, which provide the deflate (commonly known as gzip) and szip compression algorithms directly to the core HDF5 library.
+This means any package linking to hdf5lib can create and read these datasets out-of-the-box, with no extra configuration or plugin registration.

 To create a compressed dataset, you must do two things: